Miloua91/mokhincode/src/pages/posts/artistrynest.md

 ---
 layout: ../../layouts/postsLayout.astro
-title: 'ArtistryNest: First project using a figma desgin.'
+title: 'ArtistryNest: First project using a figma desgin'
 author: Miloua Mokhtar
-date: 27 January 2024
+date: 01/27/2024
 description: My personal experience usgin a figma design for the first time to build an e-commerce website.
 ---